Cyber disputes loom large as Obama meets China's Xi

 U.S. officials believe Obama and Xi will develop personal rapport - something lacking between American presidents and Xi's notoriously stiff predecessor, Hu Jintao - that could help ease tensions between the world's top two economic powers.

-Now almost five months into his second term, Obama talked about the meeting at a Democratic fundraiser on Thursday.
+Obama talked about the upcoming meeting at a Democratic fundraiser on Thursday evening.

 "The transformation that is taking place in China is extraordinary and never in the history of humanity have we seen so many people move out of poverty so rapidly in part because of what is happening in China and what's happening in India," he said.
 "And yet when you look at the challenges they face and the challenges we face I'll take our challenges any day of the week."